sbelharbi/colo-cam/README.md

 ## Abstract
-Weakly-supervised video object localization (WSVOL) methods often rely on visual and motion cues only, making them susceptible to inaccurate localization.
-Recently, discriminative models via a temporal class activation mapping (CAM) method have been explored.
-Although results are promising, objects are assumed to have minimal movement leading to degradation in performance for relatively long-term dependencies.
+Leveraging spatiotemporal information in videos is critical for weakly supervised video object localization (WSVOL) tasks.
+However, state-of-the-art methods only rely on visual and motion cues, while discarding discriminative information, making them susceptible to inaccurate localizations.
+Recently, discriminative models have been explored for WSVOL tasks using a temporal class activation mapping (CAM) method.
+Although their results are promising, objects are assumed to have limited movement from frame to frame, leading to degradation in performance for relatively long-term dependencies.
-In this paper, a novel CoLo-CAM method for object localization is proposed to leverage spatiotemporal information in activation maps without any assumptions about object movement.
-Over a given sequence of frames, explicit joint learning of localization is produced across these maps based on color cues, by assuming an object has similar color across frames.
-The CAMs' activations are constrained to activate similarly over pixels with similar colors, achieving co-localization.
-This joint learning creates direct communication among pixels across all image locations, and over all frames, allowing for transfer, aggregation, and correction of learned localization.
-This is achieved by minimizing a color term of a CRF loss over joint images/maps.
-In addition to our multi-frame constraint, we impose per-frame local constraints including pseudo-labels, and CRF loss in combination with a global size constraint to improve per-frame localization.
+This paper proposes a novel CAM method for WSVOL that exploits spatiotemporal information in activation maps during training without constraining an object's position.
+Its training relies on *Co*-*Lo*calization, hence, the name CoLo-CAM.
+Given a sequence of frames, localization is jointly learned based on color cues extracted across the corresponding maps, by assuming that an object has similar color in consecutive frames.
+CAM activations are constrained to respond similarly over pixels with similar colors, achieving co-localization.
+This improves localization performance because the joint learning creates direct communication among pixels across all image locations and over all frames, allowing for transfer, aggregation, and correction of localizations.
+Co-localization is integrated into training by minimizing the color term of a conditional random field (CRF) loss over a sequence of frames/CAMs.
-Empirical experiments on two challenging datasets for unconstrained videos, YouTube-Objects, show the merits of our method, and its robustness to long-term dependencies, leading to new state-of-the-art localization performance.
+Extensive experiments on two challenging YouTube-Objects datasets of unconstrained videos show the merits of our CoLo-CAM method, and its robustness to long-term dependencies, leading to new state-of-the-art performance for WSVOL task.

 **Code: Pytorch 1.12.1**

 ## Citation:
 ```
-@article{belharbi2023colocam,
+@article{belharbi2025colocam,
   title={CoLo-CAM: Class Activation Mapping for Object Co-Localization in Weakly-Labeled Unconstrained Videos},
   author={Belharbi, S. and Murtaza, S. and Pedersoli, M. and Ben Ayed, I. and
   McCaffrey, L. and Granger, E.},
-  journal={CoRR},
-  volume={abs/2303.09044},
-  year={2023}
+  journal={Pattern Recognition},
+  volume={in prepapration},
+  pages= {xxx-xxx},
+  issue= {x}
+  year={2025}
 }
 ```